Baijayanta2003/Python-Documentation-With-Sphinx/README.md

 ```
 install all the packages you need.

-4.To deactiavte the virtual environment type
+4.To deactivate the virtual environment type
 ```bash
 deactivate
 ```
 viola you have successfully installed used and exited the virtual environment.
+\\

 5.Now get back to work.

 Activate the virtual environment myenv by step `2`.

 Then navigate to the directory (In my case I have a folder named `Sphinux_Tutorial` where my python scripts are located)

-where the python scripts are there that you want to make the documentation.
+where the python scripts are located for which you want to make the documentation for .

-Alternatively you can navigate to that directory first and then activate the virtual environment using this command
+Alternatively you can navigate to that directory first and

+then activate the virtual environment using this command

 ```bash
 source directory_link/myenv/bin/activate
 ```

 `directory_link` is the directory where you have installed the environment.

 6.Install the `Sphinx` with this command: